 Not only should you design your Horse Barn around the number of horses you currently have, but think into the future and determine if you'll be adding to your horse family.
-Graber's Ira comments, "It's much more cost effective to go a little big in your first design and then grow into all the usable space, rather than going back and trying to add onto a barn that's too small."
+Team Graber comments, "It's much more cost effective to go a little big in your first design and then grow into all the usable space, rather than going back and trying to add onto a barn that's too small."

 If you plan on boarding horses to pay for your investment in your new structure, be sure to factor this into your space requirements too.

 Below are Our Professional Picks For Horse Barn Layouts